GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

   2. The code feeds the stream of tweets into AWS Kinesis Firehose. <br>
   2. AWS Kinesis Firehose then passes the tweets to an AWS Lambda function. <br>
   3. Lambda, also running a Python code, will then pass the tweets into AWS Comprehend.<br>
-  4. AWS Comprehend analyzes the tweets and returns the sentiment analysis as Positive, Negative, Mixed and Neutral.<br>
+  4. AWS Comprehend analyzes the tweets and returns to Lambda the sentiment analysis as Positive, Negative, Mixed and Neutral.<br>
-  5. The sentiment analysis results are also sent into AWS Elastic Search and visualzed on AWS Kibana as the following:
+  5. The sentiment analysis results are then sent back into Kinesis Firehose which will forward the data to AWS Elastic Search.
+  6. The data is visualzed on AWS Kibana as the following:

 Positive Sentiment: